CameronNicolson/django-blog-improved/README.md

 # Django Blog Improved
 [![Chat on Matrix](docs/_static/chat-on-matrix.svg "Chat on Matrix")](https://matrix.to/#/#djangoblog:one.ems.host)

-A blog application, with popular features.
-Build a blog with Django framework.
+A django app with blogging features.
+Build a blog with the Django framework.

 ![screenshot of blog homepage](docs/_static/screenshot.gif "screenshot of homepage of blog")